ndahn/dvl-a50/README.md

 I based my version on [paagutie/dvl-a50](https://github.com/paagutie/dvl-a50), but more or less rewrote the entire driver and node, implementing the following features:

-- Driver compiles as a ROS-independent shared library
+- Driver itself is ROS independent and can be used as a shared library
 - Proper lifecycle node
 - Using [marine_acoustic_msgs](https://github.com/apl-ocean-engineering/marine_msgs/tree/ros2/marine_acoustic_msgs) and standard messages instead of custom message types
 - Provides services for documented commands